dandan-drori/.dotfiles/README.md

 - ysiw" - add surrounding inner word quotes (add surrounding quotes) (requires surround.vim plugin)
 - ys3jt - add surrounding html tag to 3 lines from cursor position (requires surround.vim plugin)
 - dst - delete surrounding html tag (requires surround.vim plugin)
+- gUU - make current line uppercase
+- guu - make current line lowercase
+- Macros are awesome:
+	- q\<char> - start recording a macro in the <char> register
+	- @<char> - execute a macro in the <char> register
+	- Pro tip: use general commands with macros like ciw and not cw to avoid problems

 ### Commands

+- . - repeat last noraml mode command
+- :<linenumber> - go to line <linenumber>
 - :split/vsplit - open new split window in horizontal/vertical split
 - :resize/vertical resize +2 - resize windows
 - :%s/<old>/<new>/gc - find all occurrences of <old>, replace with <new> and ask for confirmation